Research output per year

 Any projects close to my current research interests.

-I work on art since 1945, focusing especially on that made in Europe and the United States in the 1950s and ‘60s, and on contemporary practice in Britain and elsewhere.
-I am particularly interested in questions about art’s involvement with (and distance from) the conditions of everyday life; in the image/text dialogue and how this relates to forms of thinking; and in the history and theory of drawing, especially as it connects with other forms and practices, such as writing, film, sculpture, and the mass media.
+I work on art since 1945, focusing especially on that made in Europe and the United States in the 1950s and ‘60s, and on contemporary practice.
+Ideas of particularly interest concern questions about art’s involvement with the conditions of everyday life; the image/text dialogue and how this relates to forms of thinking; the relationship of contemporary art to medieval and early modern art and thought; and in the history and theory of drawing, especially as it connects with other forms and practices, such as writing, film, sculpture, and the mass media.
 My first monograph, published by Yale University Press in 2017, explored the extraordinary solvent transfer drawings that Robert Rauschenberg made after Dante’s Inferno, 1958-60.

 I tend to work by moving outwards from a close engagement with the work itself, and am attracted to ideas and methods drawn from phenomenology, psychoanalysis, and critical theory, not least for their insistence upon the yield of attending closely to the specific, particular aspects of works, texts, personal experiences, or social structures.
 In this I have gained a huge amount from my longstanding working relationships with artists, whose perspectives and insights I have valued enormously.